BackupTheBerlios/kana-no-quiz/README.txt

- This is ``Kana no quiz", a little educational tool, written in Python, to memorize Japanese kana (hiragana & katakana) pronouncing in an easy way.
+ This is ``Kana no quiz", a little educational tool, written in Python, to memorize Japanese kana (hiragana & katakana) pronounciation in an easy way.

  The full list of kana is implemented, including additional katakana used in modern language.
 Default used romanization